Using Pattern Theology to Answer Questions

 - The New Testament directs us to sing.

-- There are only a few references to music in worship but in every one, the instructions is to "sing" without the accompaniment of an instrument.
+- There are only a few references to music in worship but in every one, the instructions are to "sing" without the accompaniment of an instrument.

 What is the outcome then?
 I will pray with the spirit and I will pray with the mind also; I will sing with the spirit and I will sing with the mind also.